Leave of Absence

 Class Registration When Returning

 You are strongly encouraged to participate in early TITAN registration for the semester in which you intend to return.
-Please contact the International Education Office to determine if a "hold" has been placed on your registration.
-The International Office places "Holds" until proof of health insurance coverage has been submitted.
+Please contact the International Students & Scholars Office to determine if a "hold" has been placed on your registration.
+The International Students & Scholars Office places "Holds" until proof of health insurance coverage has been submitted.
 While the "hold" is in place, your registration will be blocked.
-Please consult with an advisor in the International Education office for more information on this issue.
+Please consult with an advisor in the International Students & Scholars Office for more information on this issue.

-We strongly encourage that you stay in touch with the International Education Office while on an approved leave of absence, so that problems are avoided upon your return.
+We strongly encourage that you stay in touch with the International Students & Scholars Office while on an approved leave of absence, so that problems are avoided upon your return.
 Letters from overseas will be answered in a timely fashion, or you may contact the office by phone , fax or email.
 Unfortunately, we are unable to return long distance or overseas telephone calls or fax inquiries.

 Contact Information: +1 (657) 278-2787 +1 (657) 278-7292 email@example.com